oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 ### Install your dependencies

 Now you can install the dependencies you need for this project.

-> > Tanay : trying something a little different here.
-If its no good let me know.

 ```sh
 npm i @okta/okta-vue@5.3.0 @supabase/supabase-js@1.35.6 daisyui@2.24.0 vue3-datepicker@0.3.4